HWHapply/VID/README.md

    > The directory of the input rds file (seurat object).

 __output_dir__ : str, optional, default = './'
-   > The output directory, set as current work directory by default.
+   > The output directory, set as current working directory by default.

 __marker_dir__ : str, optional, default = ./markers.txt
    > The directory of a txt file contains the list of virus biomarkers, with each gene occupying one line.